maximelhoustau/Execution_Platforms/PR1/README.md

     return r;
 }
 ```

-This function takes a string as argument and returns :
-* -1 if the string is a null pointer
-* The number of char different than a space in the string otherwise.

 If we compile it without optimization.
 The assembly code is
 quite different, much longer and most instructions are useless.